 Some parents find it hard to let go of their "baby" and accept that their child is growing up.
 Others welcome the new independence and take any friction or attitudes as part of the ride.

-12 fundamentals every 12 year old needs
+12 things a 12 year old should know

 Here are 12 fundamentals that parents should focus on growing in the last months of childhood: